Yavapai College offers seven associate degree programs:

 Requirements for Admission to the Gunsmithing Program

-An information/application packet for admission into this program is available through the Academic Advising Center or online at www.gunsmithing.org.
+An information/application packet for admission into this program is available online at www.yc.edu/gunsmithing or through the Academic Advising Center.

 Requirements for Admission to the Freeport-McMoRan Mining Program

 Students must be at least 18 years of age and must attend the Mining Preview Day held the first Saturday in March annually at Yavapai College.
-Students accepted into the program must pass the Compass Test with minimum scores set forth by Freeport-McMoRan, Inc., interview with Freeport-McMoRan and be hired as an employee, pass a drug and alcohol test, and complete a security background check.
-An information packet is available from the CTEC Campus by calling 717.7761 or 776.2002
+Students accepted into the program must interview with Freeport-McMoRan and be hired as an employee, pass a drug and alcohol test, and complete a security background check.
+An information packet is available from the CTEC Campus by calling 717.7107 or 776.2002.

 Requirements for Admission to the Nursing Program